What is Personal Development Planning and how does personal development planning help us achieve our goals?

 For instance, improving one’s speaking skills helps in boosting your confidence.

 Besides, it enables you to have close relationships with other people.
-A personal development plan’s primary purpose is increasing your knowledge in a particular discipline and developing other skills.
+The plan’s primary purpose is increasing your knowledge in a particular discipline and developing other skills.

 3. Deadline

 If an individual has an individual goal, but they don’t have a particular period to achieve it, there is a high chance of them not attaining the goal.
-Also, it’s advisable not to plan a vast project and fail to allocate adequate time to accomplish it.
+Also, it’s advisable not to build a vast plan and fail to allocate adequate time to accomplish it.

-Each person has unique skills in particular disciplines.
-If you are not sure about your main advantages, it’s prudent to ask your family or friends.
-Knowing them helps boost your confidence.
+Each person has unique skills in particular disciplines and lacks knowledge on some other skills.
+If you are not sure about your main advantages and weaknesses, it’s alright to ask your family, friends, mentors, or even managers.
+Knowing your strengths and weaknesses helps boost your confidence.

 At this point, conduct a SWOT analysis, to identify strengths, weaknesses, opportunities and threats.